naoyam/nw-bug/README.txt

 ./nw
 ```

-It should create file output_itemsets.txt.
-Validate the result by
+The program should valiate the result and display whether the result
-comparing the file with reference_output_itemsets.txt.
+is correct or not.
+It also saves the result in output_itemsets.txt.